andrewhead/texsymdetect/README.md

 Each symbol can have one parent---i.e., another symbol that contains it.
 For instance, in the TeX symbol `x_i`, both `x` and `i` will have the parent symbol `x_i`.

+## Advanced usage

+By default, the service attempts to connect to a `texcompile` service hosted on port 8000 of http://localhost.
+It can be pointed to another `texcompile` endpoint by setting the `TEXCOMPILE_HOST` AND `TEXCOMPILE_PORT` environment variables.

+The `detect_symbols` method in the client library can be passed additional options.
+Documentation and defaults for those options appear in the source code.

+The client library also has a `parse_formulas` method, which requests for the service to parse the MathML for a list of LaTeX formulas.

 ## License

 Apache 2.0.